 - How much the pubic bones are separated, and how easily the pelvis moves

-Mayo Clinic has a state-of-the-art Fetal Care Center, which helps in the diagnosis and prenatal management of babies with urology abnormalities, including BEEC.
-The Fetal Care Center has access to some of the most advanced fetal imaging, including high-resolution ultrasound and fetal MRI.
-Management by the Fetal Care Center also ensures that parents of babies with BEEC meet the entire care team prior to birth.
+Mayo Clinic has a state-of-the-art fetal care center, which helps in the diagnosis and prenatal management of babies with urology abnormalities, including BEEC.
+Mayo Clinic's fetal care center has access to some of the most advanced fetal imaging, including high-resolution ultrasound and fetal MRI.
+Parents of babies with BEEC can meet the entire care team prior to birth.

-Children born with bladder exstrophy are treated with reconstructive surgery following birth.
-The overall goals of reconstruction are to provide enough space for urine storage, create outer sex organs (external genitalia) that look and function acceptably, establish bladder control (continence), and preserve kidney function.
+Children born with bladder exstrophy are treated with reconstructive surgery after birth.
+The overall goals of reconstruction are to:

-Most surgery for newborns will include repair to the pelvic bones (pelvic osteotomy).
-However, doctors may choose not to perform an osteotomy if the baby is less than 72 hours old, the pelvic separation (pubic diastasis) is small, and the infant's bones are flexible.
+Most surgery for newborns will include repair to the pelvic bones.
+However, doctors may choose not to do this repair if the baby is less than 72 hours old, the pelvic separation is small and the infant's bones are flexible.

 - Pain management.
-New, regional anesthesia techniques allow doctors to place a thin tube (catheter) into the spinal canal (epidural space) during surgery and leave it in place for up to 30 days.
-This approach provides more consistent pain control and requires less use of opioid medications than previously.
+Doctors can place a thin tube into the spinal canal during surgery to deliver pain medications directly to the area it's needed.
+This allows for more consistent pain control and less use of opioid medications.

 Coping and support

 You may also benefit from finding a support group of other parents who are dealing with the condition.
-Talking with others who have had similar experiences and understand the challenges can be helpful.
+Talking with others who've had similar experiences and understand what you're going through can be helpful.